-Badger brushes are the gold standard of brushes and have a softer bristle pattern which hold more water, create a better lather and are generally more luxurious.
+Badger brushes are the gold standard of brushes and have a softer bristle pattern which holds more water, creates a better lather and is generally more luxurious.
 There are several different quality types of badger brushes with a large range in price.

 Badger brushes can be split up into further categories:

 - Pure - pure badger hair is the most common and abundant source of badger hair.
 It is on the stiffest side which can be good for trying to lather very hard soap pucks.